What is secure digital transformation?

-In a 2019 research report, Gartner defined a model for supporting the changing secure access needs of the digital enterprise.
-They called it the secure access service edge, or SASE, and it’s described as a way to securely connect entities such as users and machines to applications and services when their locations may be anywhere.
-We believe that the SASE model is the correct approach for enabling secure digital transformation.
+In 2019, a new model in support of the changing secure access needs of the digital enterprise: the secure access service edge (SASE), a way to securely connect entities such as users and machines to applications and services located anywhere.
+The SASE model quickly earned recognition as an extremely effective means of enabling secure digital transformation.

 What has made secure digital transformation a priority?

 Enterprise employees are now working from everywhere on a range of devices.
 Long gone are the days when each employee worked in a cubicle on a PC that was connected, via Ethernet, to the local network.
 They are now connecting to applications over public Wi-Fi or their home networks, and they’re using personally owned devices (BYOD), including laptops, smartphones, and tablets.
 This trend will not slow down with the onset of 5G networks.
-Gartner predicted that there would be 221 million 5G phones sold in 2020.
 If employees can access apps and data over 5G, at speeds of up to 10 Gbps, why would they connect to the office network operating at a fraction of that speed?

 In addition, there are many types of devices connecting to applications and services—IoT devices, operational technology (OT), servers that automate a range of processes on the production line, provide visibility into application use and performance, speed the exchange of data between applications, and much more, all of which creates efficiencies and helps the organization become more agile.